ZacharyEspiritu/FitFarm/README.md

 # FitFarm
-A hackathon project built at hackTrin III by Nicholas Cimaszewski, Zachary Espiritu, and Vincent McAuliffe.
+**3rd place** at hackTrin III by Nicholas Cimaszewski, Zachary Espiritu, and Vincent McAuliffe.
 A fitness-based farm management simulator where players raise their own farm through real-world physical exercise.

 ## Inspiration
 We hate working out and we hate Farmville.
 Let's find out if two wrongs make a right!